Noise-Resilient Quantum Metrology with Quantum Computing: Results

-Since fidelity loss is inevitable during quantum state transmission, a critical question arises: does the proposed optimization scheme remain advantageous in the presence of transmission-induced decoherence?
-To address this, we construct a noise channel that simulates transmission loss, described by the map $\rho \rightarrow E_0 \rho E_0^\dagger + E_1 \rho E_1^\dagger$, where
+Since fidelity loss is inevitable during quantum state transfer, we further figure out if the QM+QC approach remain advantageous in the presence of transmission-induced error.
+To address this, we assume a noise channel that simulates transmission loss, described by the map $\rho \rightarrow E_0 \rho E_0^\dagger + E_1 \rho E_1^\dagger$, where